-Compare Spanish football La Liga odds from the major online bookies.
-Browse both La Liga outright winner and relegation betting using the odds comparison table below & claim free bets from the top bookmakers.
+Compare Spanish football La Liga odds from best bookies.
+Check out both La Liga outright winner and relegation betting using the odds comparison table below & claim free bets from top bookmakers.

 La Liga – Outright Winner Betting Odds

 To win Spanish League, La Liga Primera; click best odds bold; Each-Way Place Terms: Win Only.

 To Be Relegated from La Liga Primera; click best odds bold.

 |Deportivo La Coruna||7/1||6/1|

 Real Madrid head La Liga odds as Barca play catch-up